-If your child has any of these symptoms, see your GP.
+Yes.
+If your child has any of the symptoms of type-1 diabetes, see your GP.

 A child with type-1 diabetes can become very unwell very quickly.
-Call 000 for urgent medical help if you notice any of the following symptoms in your child:
+Call 000 for an ambulance if you notice any of the following symptoms in your child:

 Tests for type-1 diabetes